istio/istio.io/content/en/docs/concepts/security/index.md

 1. The client side Envoy and the server side Envoy establish a mutual TLS connection, and Istio forwards the traffic from the client side Envoy to the server side Envoy.
-1. After authorization, the server side Envoy forwards the traffic to the server service through local TCP connections.
+1. The server side envoy authorizes the request.
+If authorized, it forwards the traffic to the server-side service through local TCP connections.

 Istio configures `TLSv1_2` as the minimum TLS version for both client and server with the following cipher suites: